Solar in Laramie, WY: 2026 Cost, Savings & Payback

 How much do solar panels cost in Laramie, WY?

-The average cost of a 6kW solar panel system in Laramie is approximately $17,040 before incentives ($2.84/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $11,928.
-Wyoming net metering; no state tax credit; property tax exemption.
+The average cost of a 6kW solar panel system in Laramie is approximately $17,040 before local or state incentives ($2.84/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Wyoming net metering; no state tax credit; property tax exemption

 How many peak sun hours does Laramie get?